Decades of child abuse in the Catholic Church and the church’s woeful response to complaints was finally exposed at the Child Abuse Royal Commission.

 “The Catholic Church in Australia comprises a broad group of assemblies, including Archdiocese, Diocese, religious institutions and societies.
 It’s a common misconception that Cardinal George Pell is the former head of the Catholic Church in Australia, however, the Church does not have a single person in charge here”

-The church had introduced two programs to attempt to handle complaints of Catholic Church child abuse: the Melbourne Response, developed specifically for the Archdiocese of Melbourne; and Towards Healing, a national protocol.
+The church had introduced two programs to attempt to handle complaints of Catholic Church abuse: the Melbourne Response, developed specifically for the Archdiocese of Melbourne; and Towards Healing, a national protocol.

 The Melbourne Response was introduced in 1996 by Cardinal George Pell.
 In his evidence to the Royal Commission in 2014, Pell acknowledged that the Melbourne Response’s self-imposed cap of $75,000 compensation was grossly inadequate.
-Despite that acknowledgement, the Archdiocese of Melbourne has yet to overturn this cap.
+Despite that acknowledgment, the Archdiocese of Melbourne has yet to overturn this cap.

 In a report released in 2015, the Royal Commission was also critical of aspects of the Towards Healing process.
-It highlighted a case in which an abuse survivor was forced to sign a gag order, which the Commission stated was inconsistent with the Towards Healing principles.
+It highlighted a case in which an abuse survivor was forced to sign a gag order, which the Royal Commission stated was inconsistent with the Towards Healing principles.